Learning to Predict Gradients for Semi-Supervised Continual Learning: Experiment

 \subsection{Experimental Set-up}

-We follow the experimental protocols used in GEM~\cite{Lopez_NIPS_2017} and ACL~\cite{Ebrahimi_ECCV_2020}.
-In the training scheme of GEM, the models will observe training samples and no training samples will be observed for a second time.
+We follow the experimental protocols used in GEM~\cite{Lopez_NIPS_2017} and ACL~\cite{Ebrahimi_ECCV_2020}, which are cast into the category of task-incremental learning.
+In the training scheme of \cite{Lopez_NIPS_2017}, the models will observe training samples and no training samples will be observed for a second time.
 The training and test samples are randomly assigned to $n$ tasks according to classes and each task has training and test samples with different classes from the other tasks.
-Similar to GEM, ACL randomly assigns the samples into $n$ tasks, but in each task, there are multiple epochs that repeat the stochastic process over the training samples as the conventional supervised learning.
-After the training on every task is done, the trained models would be evaluated with all the test samples of all tasks, including the tasks that the continual learning process has gone through and the tasks which have not been executed yet. \REVISION{Furthermore, to understand the generalization ability of the proposed method in SSL task, we follow the experimental protocols used in \cite{Zhang_AISTATS_2021} to evaluate the proposed method.}
+Similarly, \cite{Ebrahimi_ECCV_2020} randomly assigns the samples into $n$ tasks, but in each task, there are multiple epochs that repeat the stochastic process over the training samples as the conventional supervised learning.
+After the training on every task is done, the trained models would be evaluated with all the samples of all tasks, including the tasks that the CL process has gone through and the tasks which have not been executed yet.
+Furthermore, to understand the generalization ability of the proposed method in SSL task, we follow the experimental protocols used in \cite{Zhang_AISTATS_2021} to evaluate the proposed method.